redis/redis-doc/topics/sentinel.md

 Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.

-This is the full list of Sentinel capabilities at a macroscopical level (i.e. the *big picture*):
+This is the full list of Sentinel capabilities at a macroscopic level (i.e. the *big picture*):

 * **Monitoring**.
 Sentinel constantly checks if your master and replica instances are working as expected.
 * **Notification**.
 Sentinel can notify the system administrator, or other computer programs, via an API, that something is wrong with one of the monitored Redis instances.